A Generalized Tangent Approximation based Variational Inference Framework for Strongly Super-Gaussian Likelihoods: TAVIE-SSG in Action

-} The comparative results, shown in Figure \ref{fig:census_estimates_competing} (and extended to additional features in Figure \ref{fig:census_estimates_competing_methods_n_10000_all} of Supplementary Materials), reveal distinct patterns across methods.
-Both DADVI and ADVI (FR) exhibit pronounced instability in coefficient estimates across features and quantiles, diverging notably from FAST QR.
-To further assess ADVI (FR), we examined its $\mathsf{ELBO}$ trajectory (Section \ref{app:Census-BQR-additional-plots} of Supplementary Materials), which confirms that estimation instability persists despite algorithmic convergence.
-In contrast, $\tssg$, ADVI (MF), \texttt{PyMC} (NUTS), and \texttt{statsmodels} produce estimates that align closely with FAST QR.
-Importantly, when trained with an increased number of iterations and a higher learning rate, ADVI (MF) attains performance comparable to these stable baselines at the cost of computational complexity.
-Figure~\ref{fig:runtime_comparison_n_10000} further presents the recorded runtimes of all algorithms across the range of quantiles considered, providing compelling evidence that $\tssg$ is orders of magnitude faster than competing VI and MC approaches.
-Among the BBVI methods, DADVI exhibits the highest computational overhead.
-Despite being approximate, DADVI is less stable and more computationally expensive than exact sampling via \texttt{PyMC} (NUTS).
-With these observations taken together, we firmly establish $\tssg$ as a highly accurate, scalable, and computationally efficient solution for large-scale BQR.
+Figure \ref{fig:census_estimates_competing} reports the comparison, with additional features shown in Figure~\ref{fig:census_estimates_competing_methods_n_10000_all} of Supplementary Materials.
+DADVI and ADVI (FR) exhibit pronounced instability in coefficient estimates across features and quantiles, diverging notably from FAST QR.
+The trajectory of the MC approximation of ADVI (FR)'s true $\mathsf{ELBO}$ (Section~\ref{subsec:BQR-additional-plots} of Supplementary Materials) confirms that estimation instability persists despite algorithmic convergence.
+In contrast, $\tssg$, \texttt{PyMC} (NUTS), and \texttt{statsmodels} remain closely aligned with FAST QR estimates.
+However, ADVI (MF) achieves comparable accuracy only with more iterations and a larger learning rate, incurring additional computational cost.